 St. Vincent and the Grenadines

-US citizens must fill out a pre-arrival travel form, as well as show a negative COVID-test taken within the five days prior to departure.
-You must also have proof of paid accommodation in an approved facility and quarantine there for five days.
-Between day four and five of quarantine, another test must be taken.
+US citizens must fill out a pre-arrival travel form, as well as show a negative test taken within 72 hours of arrival.
+You will be re-tested upon arrival.
+You must also have proof of paid accommodation in an approved facility.
+Since the US is considered a “high risk” country, you’ll also have to take an additional test upon arrival, a second on-island test four to five days after arrival, and then continue to remain in quarantine for an additional 10 days.
+This could mean a quarantine period of approximately 16 days.
 All travelers are asked to track their temperature for two weeks and report any concerning signs.

 Turks and Caicos